HuskerOnline - Final take: No excuses on this loss for Nebraska

 When NU got their 2020 schedule, everyone knew the first four games were going to be tough.

-The Huskers were underdogs to Ohio State, Wisconsin (game canceled) and Northwestern.
-It's hard saying if they'll be a dog again vs. Penn State, but this schedule was going to present its challenges, and it's going to tell us a lot about this team when they come back home to play a struggling Penn State team.
+The Huskers were underdogs to Ohio State, Wisconsin (game canceled), and Northwestern.
+It's hard saying if they'll be a dog again vs. Penn State, but this schedule will present its challenges, and it's going to tell us a lot about this team when they come back home to play a struggling Penn State team.

 "In football, you are going to get knocked down, and in life, you are going to get knocked down," senior cornerback DiCaprio Bootle said.
 "It's just about how you are going to get back up.
 If you get knocked down 10 times, as long as you get back up 11.
 That's something I live by.
 You got to get yours more than you get got.
 We just have to continue to practice hard and go out there and believe."